nobodyn0se/COVInfo/README.md

 ## Do not use git push --force under any circumstances ##
 ## Do not make changes to your main branch.
 Always ensure that you're working on your mod branch using git branch or git branch --show-current ##
+## Do not push changes to your mod branch remote unless your previous PR is merged to avoid the commits from appearing in the open PR ##

 ## TO DO ##
 1. Create a Bottom Navigation Bar to show different pages using tabs.